 Our first look at Marilyn in the movie is actually in lingerie

-This fur-trimmed white silk robe is just barely a cover up
+This fur-trimmed white silk robe is an homage

 Though past the knee, this body-hugging blue suit is hardly conservative